rht-labs-events/summit-lab-2018-doc/scenario5/README.md

 All traffic in the OpenShift OVS based plugins can be inspected even more.
 On a node of your choice execute:

 ```
-docker exec openvswitch ovs-ofctl -O OpenFlow13 dump-flows br0
+> docker exec openvswitch ovs-ofctl -O OpenFlow13 dump-flows br0
 ```

-You should see all flows for this particular node:
+The output should show all flows for this particular node, as an example:
 ```
 OFPST_FLOW reply (OF1.3) (xid=0x2):
  cookie=0x0, duration=578.553s, table=0, n_packets=0, n_bytes=0, priority=250,ip,in_port=2,nw_dst=224.0.0.0/4 actions=drop